HorlogeSkynet/archey4/README.md

 ## Configuration

 Since v4.3.0, Archey 4 **may** be "tweaked" a bit with external configuration.
-Since v4.7.1, Archey 4 **must** have a configuration file present in one of the possible locations listed below.

 Place a [config.json](archey/config.json) file in one of these locations: